-2. What Type of Information Do We Collect?
+1. The Type of Personal Data We Collect.
 When you visit the Website, we may collect passive information about your visit.
-Passive information is any form of aggregate data, navigational data, tracking data, click-stream data, or historical data, which does not on its own personally identify you.
+Passive information ("Passive Information") is any form of aggregate data, navigational data, tracking data, click-stream data, or historical data, which does not on its own personally identify you.

 Email address: [email protected]